-When people refer to heart disease, they usually are talking about coronary heart disease (CHD).
+When people refer to heart disease, they are most likely talking about coronary heart disease (CHD).
 When someone has CHD, his or her arteries are narrowed or blocked by a buildup of cholesterol and fatty material, called "plaque."
-Blocked arteries can cause chest pain or heart attacks.
+These blocked arteries can cause chest pain or heart attacks.

 Your chance of developing heart disease is increased by the following: